-During the fourth quarter of fiscal year 2001, the Company changed its internal reporting processes and determined that it had three reportable segments: NME, Centile, and SCE and Other (formerly the Corporate and Other segment).
-NME and Centile were new subsidiaries formed by the Company in the third and fourth quarters, respectively, of fiscal 2001.
+During the fourth quarter of fiscal year 2001, the Company changed its internal reporting processes and determined that it had three reportable segments: Netergy Micro, Centile, and SCE and Other (formerly the Corporate and Other segment).
 The Company's reportable segments have been determined based on the nature of the operations and products offered to customers.
-The NME segment primarily reflects the activity associated with the sale and development of semiconductors and related software focused on the IP telephony and videoconferencing markets.
-In addition, the NME segment includes revenue derived from the license of video monitoring technology to Interlogix, Inc. (Interlogix), as well as sales of media hub systems.
+The Netergy Micro segment primarily reflects the activity associated with the sale and development of semiconductors and related software focused on the IP telephony and videoconferencing markets.
+In addition, the Netergy Micro segment includes revenue derived from the license of video monitoring technology to Interlogix, Inc. (Interlogix), as well as sales of media hub systems.
 The Centile segment reflects activity associated with the development and sale of a hosted iPBX solution.
-The SCE and Other segment represents the business activities of the parent entity, 8x8, Inc. The results for the SCE and Other segment for the first quarter of fiscal 2002 principally reflect activities related to the development and deployment of the SCE Product, unallocated corporate overhead expenses, and revenues associated with discontinued products lines.
-The results for the SCE and Other segment in the prior year primarily reflect revenue and costs associated with the discontinued video monitoring systems and ViaTV consumer videophone products, including certain transactions associated with their sale or cessation, and unallocated corporate overhead expenses.
-The Company did not have any SCE Product business activity during the first quarter of fiscal 2001 as the related technology was not acquired until the second quarter of that fiscal year.
+The SCE and Other segment represents the business activities of the parent entity, 8x8, Inc. The results for the SCE and Other segment principally reflect activities related to the development and deployment of the SCE Product, unallocated corporate overhead expenses, and revenues and certain costs associated with discontinued product lines.